S-YOU/doTA/README.md

 ### dota-render directive attributes

+- inline
+  - get template string from innerHTML instead of from template
+  - this will ignore if template is once compiled

 - cache-dom
   - before $scope is destroyed, relocate dom to safer place, and reuse it as is
   - for static dom, without dynamic binding